hbatalhaStch/react-big-scheduler/README.md

 `true`, Scheduler will call the `conflictOccurred` function if given.
 Refer to [this example](https://stephenchou1017.github.io/scheduler/#/overlapcheck).

-#### scrollToSpecialMomentEnabled
+#### scrollToSpecialDayjsEnabled

 Controls Scheduler whether to scroll to special dayjs automatically when the time window contains special dayjs.
-If `true`, Scheduler horizontal bar will scroll to special dayjs after calling `setScrollToSpecialMoment(true)` to SchedulerData.
-Use `SchedulerData.behaviors.getScrollSpecialMomentFunc` to tell Scheduler what time the special dayjs is.
+If `true`, Scheduler horizontal bar will scroll to special dayjs after calling `setScrollToSpecialDayjs(true)` to SchedulerData.
+Use `SchedulerData.behaviors.getScrollSpecialDayjsFunc` to tell Scheduler what time the special dayjs is.

 #### eventItemPopoverEnabled